saiindukuri/machine-learning/projects/capstone/capstone_proposal_template.md

 The goal of the project is to:
-Identify any trends within the price changes of Bitcoin and Ethereum Identify any correlation between the price changes of Bitcoin and Ethereum Build an algorithm to predict prices
+Identify any trends within the price changes of Bitcoin and Ethereum Identify any correlation between the price changes of Bitcoin and Ethereum Build an algorithm to predict prices and make decisions wether to buy or sell.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_